THINUX-Official/thinux-redme/README.md

 ### Hi there 👋
+# Hello I'm THINUX!

+🔭 I’m currently working on the GDSE Programe in IJSE as a Software Engineer.
+🌱 I’m currently learning JAVA & HTML.

+💬 Ask me about anthing in my related fields.

+📫 How to reach me:
+                    thinuxoffcial@gmail.com

 <!--
 **THINUX-Official/THINUX-Official** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.